quelea-projection/quelea-projection.github.io/docs/Shortcuts_and_other_things_that_are_good_to_know.md

 them, see [FAQ (Frequently Asked Questions)](FAQ_\(Frequently_Asked_Questions\) "Frequently Asked Questions").

-* The discussion group is available for all your questions, bug reporting and opinions about Quelea.
+* The discussion group is available for all your questions and opinions about Quelea.
-<https://groups.google.com/forum/#!forum/quelea-discuss/> If you want to
-suggest a new feature, go to <https://quelea.org/feedback/>
+<https://quelea.discourse.group/> If you want to suggest a new feature or report a bug, go to <https://github.com/quelea-projection/Quelea/issues>

 ## Specific Hacks